thin-edge/thin-edge.io/common/service/DISCUSSION.md

 ## What is this document about?

-What are the options we have when it comes to handling signals in services.
+What are the options we have when it comes to handling signals in services?
 How can (or should) we structure a service?
 This document comes up with four different approaches and describes their pros and cons.